 Welcome to the Department of Aviation.
 The information found on our web site should answer many of your questions and possibly raise some new ones.
 After you formulate some opinions and ideas as to your choice of major, please write, or call us to discuss your decision.
 Satisfactory completion of this course of study will lead to a Bachelor of Science Degree in either Aviation Management or Professional Pilot.

 Students must apply for acceptance into the Aviation Program after being accepted into CWU.
 Application information and forms are available on the Department of Aviation's website, from CWU admissions, or from the Department of Aviation office.
-Admission decisions are based on a number of factors including grade point average, SAT/ACT scores, financial capability and a written statement of purpose, as outlined in the Aviation application form.
+Admission decisions are based on a number of factors including grade point average, SAT/ACT scores, financial capability and a written statement of purpose, as outlined in the Aviation application.
+Click HERE for student forms.

 The Professional Pilot major prepares graduates for entry level careers and leadership roles in the aviation community.
 Students select one of two technical specializations leading to a Bachelor of Science degree in Professional Pilot.
 The Aviation curriculum is designed to provide a solid foundation in the liberal arts as well as a thorough education and training in a technical discipline.
 All Aviation courses are by permission.
 Special program rules and procedures as stated in the CWU Department of Aviation/Midstate Aviation, Inc Standard Operating Procedures (SOPs) apply to the Flight Officer and Commercial Pilot.

-*Starting in June 2013, CWU Dept. of Aviation is offering an accelerated 3 year B.S.
+* CWU Dept. of Aviation is offering an accelerated 3 year B.S.
 Professional Pilot degree.
-Students attend year-round starting Summer 2013.
+Students attend year-round.
 CWU has initiated this program in response to industry's identification of projected pilot shortages.
 Many students are expressing a desire to accelerate their school time to target industry vacancies.
 Consider getting a jump start on your career!
 Please contact CWU Aviation for more information.

 Coursework in the Aviation Management Degree will prepare students for a variety of administrative and management positions in the aviation community including maintenance management positions.
 Management career options related to aviation activities, such as airport manager, general operations manager, and air carrier management exist in the industry.